seknox/trasa/website/docs/services/index.md

 ---

-Services are profiles of web, SSH, RDP, database and are the fundamental component of TRASA.
+Services are profiles of web, SSH, RDP, and database services.
+They are the fundamental component of TRASA.